-There was this ineffable, weird, ambiguous, and hazy sensation that I’ve been experiencing for the past 5 years, probably it was after puberty hit me, and I definitely thought myself insane as I was quite sure that nobody would feel this particular sensation like I was.
-This strange temporary sensation enters my mind whenever I went traveling and having to see a row of great mountains of Alborz, the tropical landscape in Lombok, watching the vast night sky from my house’s attic window and million of stars that are moving at a million miles a day, huge skyscrapers in a city or whenever I’m watching some cinematic nature videos that’s showing the splendid and grandeur of god’s creations that beyond all the possibility of calculation or imitation.
+There was this ineffable, weird, ambiguous, and hazy sensation that I’ve been experiencing for the past five years; probably, it was after puberty hit me.
+And I thought myself insane as I was quite sure that nobody would feel this particular sensation like I was.
+This strange temporary sensation enters my mind whenever I went traveling and get to see a row of enormous mountains of Alborz or the tropical landscape in Lombok.
+The feeling also comes when witnessing the vast night sky from my house’s attic window, and I get to see millions of stars moving at a million miles a day.
+It enters when I see huge skyscrapers in a city or whenever I’m watching some cinematic nature videos showing the splendid and grandeur of god’s creations that beyond all the possibility of calculation or imitation.
 I get this feeling even more tensely when I think of the galaxies in our universe, how it can be so huge to the point where humans didn’t discover all of it yet.

-It made me feel that my existence, human activities and interaction, are so insignificant as all of this big things around us would keep turning, moving, and existing even without us here.
+It made me feel that my existence, human activities, and interaction are so insignificant as all of these big things around us would keep turning, moving, and existing even without us here.

-Just to remember that I am standing on a planet that’s evolving, revolving 900 miles an hour and orbiting at 19 miles a second makes this strange sensation goes up all over my body, ruffles through my thoughts.
-Thinking that our galaxy, Milky Way, contains 100,000,000,000 stars, it’s 100,000 light years side to side, and we’re 30,000 light years from galactic central point, we go around every 200,000,000 years and our galaxy is only one of millions & billions in this amazing and expanding universe… how is it even possible?
+To remember that I am standing on a planet that’s evolving, revolving 900 miles an hour and orbiting at 19 miles a second makes this strange sensation goes up all over my body, ruffles through my thoughts.
+Thinking that our galaxy, Milky Way, contains 100,000,000,000 stars, it’s 100,000 light-years side to side, and we’re 30,000 light-years from a galactic central point, we go around every 200,000,000 years.
+Our galaxy is only one of millions & billions in this fantastic and expanding universe… how is it even possible?

 One can say that this is simply a feeling of awe or overwhelm, but no, I think it’s more than that.
-This sensation consist of several feelings other than just the feeling of awe.
-I also sense some kind of anxiousness, bewilderment, emptiness, resentment and even depression (ok this one is a bit extreme lol) at the same time.
+This sensation consists of several feelings other than just the feel of wonder.
+I also sense some anxiousness, bewilderment, emptiness, resentment, and even depression (ok this one is a bit extreme lol) at the same time.

-I was really curious to know what made me feel this way psychologically, and how this abstract feeling translated to a word (and is there one anyway?).
-Finally a year ago, I got the answer indirectly from one of Annie Tarasova’s vlog titled Flow of Life.
+I was inquisitive to know what made me feel this way psychologically, and how this abstract feeling translated into a word (and is there one anyway?).
+Finally, a year ago, I got the answer indirectly from one of Annie Tarasova’s vlog titled Flow of Life.
 Annie is an Australian artist (you can check out her paintings here, it’s all beautiful).
-She told her journey hiking on one of the big mountains in New Zealand, and how she felt the exact same sensation as I did… you don’t know how happy I was knowing that I wasn’t the only person on earth that’s been ruffled with this sensation (I’m not a lunatic everyone!).
+She told her journey hiking on one of the big mountains in New Zealand, and how she felt the same sensation as I did.
+You don’t know how happy I knew that I wasn’t the only person on earth that’s been ruffled with this sensation (I’m not a lunatic, everyone!).

 So, there you are.
 “Sublime”, that’s a pretty word.
 Wikipedia says, “In aesthetics, the sublime (from the Latin sublīmis) is the quality of greatness, whether physical, moral, intellectual, metaphysical, aesthetic, spiritual, artistic, grandeur, or beauty as to inspire great admiration or awe.
 The term especially refers to a greatness beyond all possibility of calculation, measurement, or imitation.”